felipekafuri/rentalx/README.md

 <a href="#Tecnologies">tecnologies</a> |
 <a href="#How-to-run">run</a> |
 <a href="#How-to-contribute">contribute</a> |
-<a href="#License">license</a>
 </div>

 ---

 ## About the project

-RentX is a nodejs REST API developed on a back-end bootcamp called [Ignite](https://pages.rocketseat.com.br/ignite).
+RentalX is a nodejs REST API developed on a back-end bootcamp called [Ignite](https://pages.rocketseat.com.br/ignite).
 It is platform for renting sports cars which allows you to manage your vehicles, it's features and, of couse, their rents!

 Since it's an Open source project, feel free to make your contributions to help make this application a really nice thing :)